Bo Hines

-Robert "Bo" Hines (born August 29, 1995) is an American former college football player from North Carolina.
+Robert Hines (born August 29, 1995) is an American businessman, former government official, and former college football player from North Carolina.
 He played college football for the NC State Wolfpack and Yale Bulldogs.
-In 2022, he was the Republican nominee in North Carolina's 13th Congressional District.
+In 2022, he was the Republican nominee in North Carolina's 13th congressional district.
+From January to August 2025, Hines was the executive director of the President's Council of Advisers on Digital Assets in Donald Trump's second administration.
+Prior to his role in public office he was the co-founder of the investment firm Nxum Capital.
+Since September 2025, Hines has served as the CEO of cryptocurrency stablecoin company Tether's US arm, Tether U.S.

 Early life and education

 Hines was born in Charlotte, North Carolina.
-He attended Charlotte Christian School, and played football as a wide receiver.
+He attended Charlotte Christian School, where he played football as a wide receiver.

 Hines attended North Carolina State University to play college football for the NC State Wolfpack.
 He led NC State with 45 receptions and 616 receiving yards, including three passes for 79 yards in the 2014 St. Petersburg Bowl.

 In 2015, Hines transferred to Yale University because of his interest in politics.
 He played in four games for the Yale Bulldogs during the 2015 season, catching 11 passes for 134 yards, but missed the rest of the season and the 2016 season due to a separated shoulder that required surgery.

 In 2017, Hines retired from college football.
 He received his Juris Doctor degree from Wake Forest University School of Law in 2022.